stratosphere/stratosphere/docs/0.4/setup/cluster.markdown

     .
     192.168.0.150

+The Stratosphere directory must be available on every worker under the same path.
-After having completed the list of worker nodes, copy the entire Stratosphere directory to every worker node.
-Similar to HDFS, **we assume the files are accessible on each machine at the same location via a shared network directory**.
+Similarly as for HDFS, you can use a shared NSF directory, or copy the entire Stratosphere directory to every worker node.

 #### Configuring the Network Buffers